Free Osceola County Public Records: Look Up Information on Anyone

 • Anyone who demonstrates they are acting on behalf of the above

-To obtain the record, fill out an application for a Florida death record, provide a form of photo identification and make a payment to the Florida DOH in Osceola.20 A certificate of death is $10 per copy, and a $5 search fee applies when the name of the decedent or date of death is unknown.
+To obtain the record, fill out an Application for a Florida Death Record Form, provide a form of photo identification and make a payment to the Florida DOH in Osceola.20 A certificate of death is $10 per copy, and a $5 search fee applies when the name of the decedent or date of death is unknown.
 Submit those materials to:

 Florida Department of Health in Osceola – Office of Vital Statistics